jtburrows/BENG183Tutorials2022/HW4Tutorial.md

 ### 6a

 This question asks you to determine the null hypothesis regarding each bin.
-This answer should be roughly 1 sentence in length.
+This answer should be roughly 1 sentence in length or less if you use an expression to explain the relationship.

 ### 6b